8ta4/spam/README.md

 - The `sources` sheet must have at least one row where that same `prospect` and a `source` are both filled in.

-> Where do I edit the prompts for the agents?
+> In which file do I edit the prompts for the agents?

-Your `config.cljs` file's job is to return a single JavaScript object.
-You edit the prompts by changing the function that's assigned to the `prompt` property.
+You edit them in `config.cljs`.

+The `spam init` command creates this file.
+Its job is to return a JavaScript object that acts as the configuration for your project.

+> Can I edit the system prompts?

+Yes.

+Inside the JavaScript object that your `config.cljs` file returns, you're looking for the `prompts` property.
+Its value is another object, where each property is the name of an agent, like `creator` or `judge`.
+You edit the `system` property for that agent, which expects a string.

+> Can I edit the user prompts?

+Yes.

+The user prompt is right next to the system prompt.
+Inside the object for a specific agent, you'll find the `user` property.
+This property expects a function.
 This function receives a JavaScript object.
-Your job is to check the `agent` property on that object and return the right prompt string.
+Your job is to use that object to return a prompt string.
 The `config.cljs` file that `spam init` creates for you comes with a complete example showing every property available for each agent.

 > Do I have to choose from a list of drafts?